SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-09-developing-games-for-cystic-fibrosis-treatment-getting-started-with-fizzyo.markdown

 ![Image result for open source contribution](https://softwareengineeringdaily.com/wp-content/uploads/2017/02/opensource.jpg)

 With the IChealthHack event, the aim was not to actually make a few games, the aim was to build a foundation from which many projects could be born.
-The entire project, from the hardware, firmware, software and even the games are all open source.&nbsp; That way everyone benefits from what has come before and we all learn from each other’s attempts.
+The entire project, from the hardware, firmware, software and even the games are all open source.
+That way everyone benefits from what has come before and we all learn from each other’s attempts.

 Thus was born the Fizzyo project and it is GitHub Repository which can be found here: